tvhahn/ml-tool-wear/README.md

 The method is described in the article "Self-supervised learning for tool wear monitoring with a disentangled-variational-autoencoder" in IJHM.
 Link to the [preprint is here](https://github.com/tvhahn/ml-tool-wear/raw/a0e4259ae57d47c623785d907e803134fe87d651/hahn2021self.pdf).
 The method is also described in my MASc thesis, *[Feature Engineering and End-to-End Deep Learning in Tool Wear Monitoring](https://qspace.library.queensu.ca/handle/1974/28150)*.

-I also have a detailed blog posts exploring the UC Berkeley milling data set ([here](https://www.tvhahn.com/posts/milling/)) and how describing how the VAE is constructed ([here](https://www.tvhahn.com/posts/building-vae/)).
-The final blog post, on how the model is trained, is forthcoming... (aka, when I have time to write it).
+I also have detailed blog posts exploring the UC Berkeley milling data set ([here](https://www.tvhahn.com/posts/milling/)),  describing how the VAE is constructed ([here](https://www.tvhahn.com/posts/building-vae/)), and analyzing the results of the anomaly detection model ([here](https://www.tvhahn.com/posts/anomaly-results/)).
+The code is well explained in the blog posts (and associated colab notebooks).

 Feel free to cite my research if you use it in any academic research.
 ```